AdobeDocs/experience-manager-cloud-service.en/help/operations/configuration-pipeline.md

 You can use `yq` to validate locally the YAML formatting of your configuration file (for example, `yq cdn.yaml`).

-## Creating and managing the Configuration Pipeline in Cloud Manager #{managing-in-cloud-manager}
+## Creating and managing the Config Pipeline in Cloud Manager{#managing-in-cloud-manager}

 Review the Cloud Manager article for instructions around creating a [production pipeline](/help/implementing/cloud-manager/configuring-pipelines/configuring-production-pipelines.md) or [non-production pipeline](/help/implementing/cloud-manager/configuring-pipelines/configuring-non-production-pipelines.md).
-When creating a configuration pipeline, make sure to select a Targeted Deployment rather than Full Stack Code, and choose **Config**.
+When creating a Config Pipeline, make sure to select a Targeted Deployment rather than Full Stack Code, and choose **Config**.

 A folder `/config` should be at the top of the tree, with one more yaml files somewhere in a tree below it.